MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/5018682/windows-10-update-history), include:

-* Resolves an issue where the Surface Hub password rotation feature did not work as expected with Azure AD-based device accounts.
+* Resolves an issue where the [Surface Hub password rotation feature](password-management-for-surface-hub-device-accounts.md) did not work as expected with Azure AD-based device accounts.
-* Updates built-in Azure Log Analytics agent to version 10.20.18067.
+* Updates the built-in Azure Log Analytics agent to version 10.20.18067.

 Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services. *[KB5025297](https://support.microsoft.com/help/5025297)